facebook/docusaurus/docs/guides-translation.md

 ### Manual File Sync

-You will always want to upload your markdown files and translatable strings first and the download the translations section.
+You will always want to upload your markdown files and translatable strings first and download the translations section.
 So run the commands in this order:

 ```bash
 CROWDIN_DOCUSAURUS_PROJECT_ID=YOUR_CROWDIN_PROJECT_ID CROWDIN_DOCUSAURUS_API_KEY=YOUR_CROWDIN_API_KEY yarn run crowdin-upload